-How Will The Allergen Regulations 2014 Affect Your Food Business?
+How Do The Allergen Regulations Affect Your Food Business?

-Since 13th December 2014 new allergen labelling rules have been in force for businesses that supply food or drinks to consumers.
-The relevant Regulations are: EU Food Information for Consumers Regulation (No. 1169/2011) (FIC) and Food Information Regulations 2014 (SI 2014/1855) (FIR) and they are effective in England, Scotland, Wales and Northern Ireland.
+Allergen labelling rules affect businesses that supply food or drinks to consumers.
+The relevant rules are set out in the EU Food Information for Consumers Regulation (No. 1169/2011) (FIC) and Food Information Regulations 2014 (SI 2014/1855) (FIR).
+They are effective in England, Scotland, Wales and Northern Ireland.
 So whether you are a food manufacturer, a restaurant, a mobile burger bar, a supplier of sandwiches to offices and shops or a catering kitchen, you are a Food Business Operator and these Regulations apply to you.

 What is the purpose of the Regulations?